There are some people in this world that you just can’t please.

 ME???
 I did something unethical???
 I saved your ass, you ungrateful ignora…

-Not sure if I was more hurt or angry.
+Not sure if I was more hurt or angry in my entire life!

-I have fought for my people better than a Momma Bear does for her cubs!
+I have fought for my people longer & harder & better than a Momma Bear does for her cubs!

 He claimed that I “used knowledge of his personal situation against him”.

-I knew that he was helping support his sick Mom.
-I knew that he had a part-time job at Staples or Home Depot or some place like that to help meet his expenses.
-I knew that he would sleep over different people’s places for a few days at a time as they came to me & told me.
+Andy was helping support his sick Mom.
+I knew that he had a part-time job at Staples or Home Depot to help meet his expenses.
+I knew that he would sleep over different people’s places for a few days at a time as he lost his apartment.

-I knew that, under no circumstances, could he ever possibly afford to lose his job @ Citi.
+I knew that, under no circumstances whatsoever, could he ever possibly afford to lose his job @ Citi.

-I was completely shocked when I returned to assume responsibility for Client Relations that he had been promoted to officer in the interim.
+I was completely shocked when I returned to assume responsibility for Client Relations & discovered that he had been promoted to officer in the interim.

 But I was really deeply hurt by what he did to me with this complaint to the Corporate Ethics Committee.